cyberark/conjur-quickstart/README.md

 1. Add or modify environment variables in `docker-compose.yml`

-   `docker-compose.yml` is used to define the Conjur Open Source system.
+   `docker-compose.yml` is used to configure the environment.
 Additions and modifications to environment variables are made in the `environment` configuration of the desired service, and are of the form: